 Thanks for coming back for the latest edition of Planning for your Purpose; Telos Financial’s blog where I discuss different topics related to financial planning.
-Dennis LaVoy, CFP®, CLU® is Plymouth, Michigan’s premier CERTIFIED FINANCIAL PLANNER™ Professional serving clients throughout southeast Michigan as well as across the country.
+Dennis LaVoy, CFP®, CLU® is Plymouth, Michigan’s CERTIFIED FINANCIAL PLANNER™ Professional serving clients throughout southeast Michigan as well as across the country.

 The purpose of the blog is to introduce financial planning concepts and questions I receive from clients that I believe are important.
 I want to start discussions about that will educate, benefit, and improve your financial life.
 Ultimately, to help you focus on your telos!

 Taxes can take a big bite out of your total investment returns, so it’s helpful to look for tax-advantaged strategies when building a portfolio.
 But keep in mind that investment decisions shouldn’t be driven solely by tax considerations; other factors to consider include the potential risk, the expected rate of return, and the quality of the investment.

 Tax deferral is the process of delaying (but not necessarily eliminating) until a future year the payment of income taxes on income you earn in the current year.
 For example, the money you put into your traditional 401(k) retirement account isn’t taxed until you withdraw it, which might be 30 or 40 years down the road!